d3v3l0/gtwiwtg/README.md

-We could have generated all 121645100408832000 permutations of "generators are cool", and, though it would have taken us an eternity (approximately 1000 years on a single core of my machine), the memory consumption would stay at an even keel.
+We could have generated all 121645100408832000 permutations of "generators are cool", and, though it would have taken us an eternity (a little more than 1000 years on a single core of my machine), the memory consumption would stay at an even keel.